Khush-GKMIT/Hotel-Management-System-Docs/docs/index.md

 ## Overview

 The Hotel Booking System is a comprehensive web application that connects users with hotel rooms through a modern booking platform.
-It offers smooth  experience for users to search, view, and book hotel rooms
+It offers smooth  experience for users to search, view, and book hotel rooms via coupon

 ---